 Unlike other disorders, alcohol abuse is a chronic disease with diagnosis criteria by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Alcoholism, in particular, refers to a pattern of alcohol use that involves problems controlling drinking.
-People with alcohol use disorder are preoccupied with alcohol, continue their service even after consequences, and need to drink more to get the same effect they once felt.
+People with alcohol use disorder are preoccupied with alcohol, continue their service even after consequences, and drink more to get the same effect they once felt.
 Also, they’ll experience withdrawal symptoms when they decrease or stop their drinking habits.

 - Drinking alone and in secrecy